-This article provides an overview of graham cracker substitutes, what it tastes like, its availability, alternative names, and of course what other ingredients make graham cracker substitutes.
+This article provides an overview of graham cracker substitutes, what it tastes like, their availability, alternative names, and of course what other ingredients make graham cracker substitutes.

 What are Graham Crackers?

-A Graham cracker is made from Graham flour to create a sweet flavored cracker.
-They originated in the USA during the mid-19th century and inspired by Sylvester Graham, a preacher of the temperance movement.
+A Graham cracker is made from Graham flour to create a sweet-flavored cracker.
+They originated in the United States during the mid-19th century and were inspired by Sylvester Graham, a preacher of the temperance movement.
 It is used both as a snack and as an ingredient in baked goods and food.

 What do Graham Crackers taste like?